Cross-scale predictive dictionaries: Prior work

-\paragraph{Speeding up OMP.} Obtaining sparse representations with high accuracy often requires dictionaries with a large number of redundant elements.
-Figure \ref{fig:nsweep} shows the timing vs. accuracy for a dictionary of $8\times8$ image patches for varying number of dictionary atoms, $T$.
-We observe that the increase in accuracy enabled by a dictionary with larger number of atoms comes with increased computational time as well.
-A number of techniques have been devoted to speeding up different aspects of the problem.
-For problems in high-dimensionality, i.e. large $N$, one approach is to embed to work on random projections of the dictionary \cite{vitaladevuni2011efficient}.
-Specifically, as opposed to the objective $\| \bfx - D \bfs \|_2$, we minimize $\| \Phi \bfx - \Phi D \bfs \|_2$ where $\Phi \in \reals^{M\times N}$, $M < N$, is a random matrix that preserves the geometry of the problem thereby allowing us to do all computations in an $M$-dimensional space.
-In the context of high-dimensional data, it is typical to have dictionaries with a very large number of atoms \cite{hitomi2011video}, i.e., $T \gg N$.
-Here, the search for the atom closest to the residue becomes the most time-consuming step.
-One approach to speeding up OMP is by using approximate nearest neighbors and shallow-tree based matching \cite{ayremlou2014fast, gribonval2001fast}.
-Another approach is to restrict the search space by imposing a tree structure on sparse coefficients \cite{la2006tree}.
-Speed up in OMP has also been obtained through parallel implementation of the search for atoms \cite{fang2011gpu}, and through tweaking the least squares step \cite{gharavi1998fast}.
-However, such methods provide lesser improvements for very large problem sizes.
+A number of techniques have been devoted to speed up different steps of OMP.
+For problems in high-dimensions, i.e.\ large values of $N$, one approach is to project to a lower dimension by obtaining random projections of the dictionary \cite{vitaladevuni2011efficient}.
+Specifically, as opposed to the objective $\| \bfx - D \bfs \|_2$, we minimize $\| \Phi \bfx - \Phi D \bfs \|_2$ where $\Phi \in \reals^{M\times N}$, $M < N$, is a random matrix that preserves the geometry of the problem thereby allowing us to perform all computations in an $M$-dimensional space.
+In the context of high-dimensional data, it is typical to have dictionaries with very large number of atoms, i.e $T \gg N$, and in such a setting, the proxy step becomes a bottle neck.
+The need for large dictionaries is driven by a requirement for higher accuracy of reconstruction.
+Empirically, larger dictionaries are needed for higher accuracy, which is evident from the time vs accuracy plot in Figure \ref{fig:nsweep} for denoising of videos.